What You Need to Know about Kittens

 There are some commercially available products that are called nail caps.
 The most common one is called Soft Paws.
 These are generally made of smooth plastic and attach to the end of the nail with special glue.
 The nails are still present, but the caps prevent them from causing destruction.
 After 2-4 weeks the nails will grow enough that the caps will be shed.
 At that time, you should be prepared to replace them.

-Surgical declawing is the removal of the nail at its base.
-This is done under general anesthesia; there is very little post-surgical discomfort, especially when it is performed on a kitten.
-Contrary to the belief of some, this surgery does not cause lameness or psychological damage.
-Actually, a declawed cat will not realize the claws are gone and will continue to “sharpen” the claws as normal without inflicting damage to your furniture.
+Surgical declawing is the removal of the nail and last bone in each toe.
+Declawing has become a less common procedure due to ethical concerns and should not be performed if your cat will wander outdoors as this will render your cat more defenseless.
+Declawing your cat may be necessary though to prevent destruction to your home and to prevent injuries to other pets or to you or your family.
+This procedure is done under general anesthesia and all cats receive pain medications during the surgery and afterwards.
+Generally there is very little post-surgical discomfort, especially when it is performed on a kitten.
+Contrary to the belief of some, this surgery does not usually cause lameness or psychological damage; however these issues may occur more when declawing older cats.
+A declawed cat will often not realize the claws are gone and will continue a similar behavior of “sharpening” the claws as normal without inflicting damage to your furniture.
 This surgery can be done as early as 12 weeks of age or anytime thereafter.
 It can also be done the same time as spaying or neutering.
+We always recommend consulting one of our veterinarians so that we may help you choose the best options for you cat.

 The latest in pet retrieval is microchipping.
 This tiny device is implanted with a needle so the process is much like getting an injection.
 Our scanner can detect these chips; humane societies and animal shelters across the country also have scanners.
 A national registry permits the return of microchipped pets throughout the United States and Canada.
 We recommend it.

 There are many questions owners of new kitten may have.
 We hope this handout answers many of them for you.
-Please don’t hesitate to call us (224-9747) with any question or concerns you might have.
-You may also reach us by email: firstname.lastname@example.org or on our website: www.familypet-vet.com.
+Please don’t hesitate to email or call us at the location of your choice below with any question or concerns.